 Lethal Mistake #16: Cooking When They Aren’t Supposed To

-Lethal Mistake #17: Not Washing The Edible Plants They Find
+Lethal Mistake #17: Not Washing The Edible Plants They Forage

 The bottom line: you should always wash every edible plant you intend to consume.

 I added these here simply because they make sense.
-They won’t kill you but they will temporarily affect how your body will function.
+They won’t harm you but they will temporarily affect how your body will function.

 Mistake #18: Eating Freeze-Dried Food Without Adding Water